 2. We specialise in Europe’s unsung spots, or in lesser known aspects of familiar territory.
 Where we take in a well known destination, you can be assured we will take a quirky or unusual perspective on it.
 And we try to be genuinely Europe-wide in our coverage, with prose that evokes a spirit of landscape and a vivid sense of place.
 At best, articles in hidden europe probe the rich diversity of the peoples and cultures that contribute to modern Europe.
 The emphasis is absolutely not on tourist ‘sights’ – we are, rather, keen to promote sympathetic enquiry into the people and places that make our continent so endlessly interesting.
 There are certain themes that run through the magazine.
 We favour slow travel and public transport.
 We are keen on border regions — because it is often in border areas that issues of identity and nationhood are played out to the full.
 That apart, everyday life in border regions is often very interesting.

-3. As in the past 12 months, we still have a particular need for articles that really display a strong understanding of a community or a tightly-defined region, gleaned though an author having stayed in the area.
+3. We favour articles that show understanding of a community or a tightly-defined region, gleaned though an author having stayed in the area.
 That stay may have been a year or two back or even longer ago.
 So if you have spent the long months of the pandemic in a small community in Russia, in a log cabin in the Bosnian hills or in an apartment block in Porto, and feel you have a good tale to tell about the the place where you were, then it could have the makings of an article for hidden europe.
 We want literary prose that tells the story of a place and a community.
 And we want that prose to be accompanied by your own photography.